 #14 Excess Reinforcement

-This weld defect occurs due to the presence of too much filler material in the weld joint.
+This weld defect occurs due to too much filler material in the weld joint.
 Excess reinforcement can occur as narrow, steep-side beads.
 It is usually a result of insufficient flux coating on the feed wire.
 Furthermore, the excess reinforcement can be ragged and uneven – mountain range reinforcement.
 In this case, the defect occurs due to excess flux or uneven travel speed.

 Causes of Excess Reinforcement

-- Insufficient or excess flux on the feed wire
+- Insufficient or excess flux on the feed wire.

-- Too fast or uneven feed wire travel speed
+- Too fast or uneven feed wire travel speed.

-- Varying voltage settings
+- Varying voltage settings.

-- Leaving large gaps between weld pieces
+- Leaving large gaps between weld pieces.

 - Keep the torch moving at a proper speed.